mpereira/macbook-playbook/README.md

 ## Warning

-At the current state this project is not usable be people other than me out of the box.
+At the current state this project is not usable by people other than me out of the box.

 ## Tested on